 - Documents that verify Income sources

-- Documents that show valuation of property
+- Documents that show the valuation of the property

 - TCC (Tax Clearance certificate)